meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

 This is why Miniforth stores most of its variables in the immediate fields of instructions (a practice known as self-modifying code).
-Of course, this means that the address of these variables will change on every edit of the code, which is problematic, since we will be wanting to access these variables in FORTH code.
+Of course, this means that the address of these variables will change on every edit of the code, which is problematic, since we will be wanting to access these variables in Forth code.
 The typical way of exposing a variable is to create a word that pushes its address.
 However, that's way too expensive with our constraints.
 What I settled on is pushing the addresses onto the stack at startup.
 This can be done with